In Arizona? During the summer? Are you sure? Short answer: Yes! Good rain gear can make the difference between an enjoyable trip and a miserable one.

 We recommend a quality, two-piece rain suit with a hood that cinches at the ankle, wrists, and waist for all trips 6 days or longer regardless of the time of year.
 For 3 day trips, bring a rain jacket, but pants are optional as you’ll be exposed to the elements for a shorter time.

 Make sure that your raingear is waterproof and not just water resistant.
 Look for something that can keep you dry, but is also breathable.
 Plastic ponchos and wetsuits are not recommended for this adventure.
-Most of our season’s temperatures are around 100 degrees and there are large portions of flat water throughout the canyon.
+Most of our season’s temperatures are around 100°F and there are large portions of flat water throughout the canyon.
 Most rain jackets have pit zips you can open up if you start to get warm between rapids.
 As the day warms up you’ll have the opportunity to take off your rain gear and store it in your dry bag for easy access.
 You’ll be happiest in lightweight, easy-to-remove layers.